Book of Discipline: Section 4 - Our Theological Task

-Theology is our effort to reflect upon God's gracious action in our lives.
-In response to the love of Christ, we desire to be drawn into a deeper relationship with the "author and perfecter of our faith."
-Our theological explorations seek to give expression to the mysterious reality of God's presence, peace, and power in the world.
-By so doing, we attempt to articulate more clearly our understanding of the divine-human encounter and are thereby more fully prepared to participate in God's work in the world.
+Theology is our effort to reflect upon God’s gracious action in our lives.
+In response to the love of Christ, we desire to be drawn into a deeper relationship with “faith’s pioneer and perfecter.”
+Our theological explorations seek to give expression to the mysterious reality of God’s presence, peace, and power in the world.
+By so doing, we attempt to articulate more clearly our understanding of the divine-human encounter and are thereby more fully prepared to participate in God’s work in the world.

 The theological task, though related to the Church’s doctrinal expressions, serves a different function.
 Our doctrinal affirmations assist us in the discernment of Christian truth in ever-changing contexts.
 Our theological task includes the testing, renewal, elaboration, and application of our doctrinal perspective in carrying out our calling “to spread scriptural holiness over these lands.”